-Are other Penn Foster paralegal course credits transferable toward the Paralegal Studies Associate Degree Program?
+Are Penn Foster Career School Paralegal course credits transferable toward the Penn Foster College Paralegal Studies Associate Degree Program?

-Yes, credits from all other paralegal courses at Penn Foster are transferable to our Paralegal Studies Associate Degree.
+Yes, credits from all Paralegal courses at Penn Foster Career School are transferable to the Penn Foster College Paralegal Studies Associate Degree.

 Will my Penn Foster College credits transfer to other schools?

-Penn Foster college credits have been accepted for transfer into colleges across the country.
+Penn Foster College credits have been accepted for transfer into colleges across the country.
 Students should check with a specific college to see if they accept our credits, as credit transfer can vary depending on the school.
-Also, many of Penn Foster's individual courses are recognized by the American Council on Education's Credit Recommendation Service for potential transfer.
+Also, the American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated and recommended college credit for many Penn Foster College courses.
+No form of accreditation guarantees that any learning institution will accept credits from any school as transfer credits.
 For more information on transferring credits, click here.

 More FAQs >